Table des Contenus

 • The Why3 Platform for deductive verification, that can be used to prove properties on code sources, using a wide range of automatic theorem provers;

-In the past, we have written a formalization of the EverScale Smart Contract Virtual Machine that we are using to verify smart contracts written in Solidity on this blockchain.
+In 2021, we wrote a formalization of the EverScale Smart Contract Virtual Machine that we are using to verify smart contracts written in the Solidity language on this blockchain.

-Common Criteria is a set of international standards to evaluate the security of computer systems and softwares.
-ANSSI, the French National Agency for Security of Software Systems, is well-known as one of the most demanding agencies to evaluate Common Criteria Certification.
+Common Criteria is a set of international standards to evaluate the security of computer systems and software.
+ANSSI, the French National Agency for Security of Software Systems is well-known as one of the most demanding agencies to evaluate Common Criteria Certification.

 At levels EAL6+, Common Criteria Certification requires formal verification of the security policy model.